brianwp3000/impl_ops/README.md

 [Documentation](https://docs.rs/impl_ops/)

-This library make writing multiple `impl std::ops::<op>` blocks much faster, especially when you want operators defined for both owned and borrowed variants of the inputs.
+This library makes writing multiple `impl std::ops::<op>` blocks much faster, especially when you want operators defined for both owned and borrowed variants of the inputs.

 To use, include `#[macro_use] extern crate impl_ops;` in your crate and `use std::ops;` in your module.
 Remember that you can only overload operators between one or more types defined in the current crate.
 # Examples